-Nobel prize-winning Harvard professor of psychiatry Richard Thorndyke arrives in Los Angeles as the new administrator of the Psycho-Neurotic Institute for the Very Very Nervous to discover some suspicious goings-on.
+Nobel prize-winning Harvard professor of psychiatry Richard Thorndyke (Mel Brooks) arrives in Los Angeles as the new administrator of the Psycho-Neurotic Institute for the Very Very Nervous to discover some suspicious goings-on – Dr Charles Montague (Harvey Korman) and Nurse Diesel (Cloris Leachman) are engaged in a nefarious plot to keep rich people locked up in the institute.

-When he’s framed for murder, Thorndyke must confront his own psychiatric condition, “high anxiety,” in order to clear his name.
+When he’s framed for murder, Thorndyke must confront his own psychiatric condition – acrophobia, or “high anxiety” – in order to clear his name, with the aid of his romantic interest Victoria Brisbane (Madeline Kahn).

 The scene inspired by the attack of The Birds (1963) is easy enough to predict, but there’s a very funny spin on the shower scene from Psycho (1960) and a conclusion which manages to combine Vertigo (1958) with The Wizard of Oz (1939).